temporalio/temporal-learning/docs/getting_started/python/hello_world_in_python/index.md

 This code snippet imports the required package, `Client`, `Worker`, `say_hello` from `run_worker`, and `uuid`.

-The test function `test_execute_workflow` creates a random task queue name and initiates the Worker with `client.execute_workflow`.
+The test function `test_execute_workflow` creates a random Task Queue name and initiates the Worker with `client.execute_workflow`.
 It then checks if the result of the Workflow Execution is `Hello, World!` when the input parameter is `World`.

 :::note

-The `time-skipping` option starts a new environment that lets you test long-running workflows without waiting for them to complete in real-time.
+The `time-skipping` option starts a new environment that lets you test long-running Workflows without waiting for them to complete in real-time.
 You can use the `start_local` instead, which uses a full local insTance of the Temporal server instead.
 Both of these options download an instances of Temporal server on your first test run.
-This instance rus as a separate process during your test runs.
+This instance runs as a separate process during your test runs.

-The `time-skipping` option is not a full implementation of the Temporal server, but it's good for basic tests like the ones in this tutorial.
+The `time-skipping` option isn't a full implementation of the Temporal server, but it's good for basic tests like the ones in this tutorial.

 :::

 This code tests the Workflow and invokes the actual `say_hello` Activity.
-However, you may want to test your Workflows and mock out the activity so you can see how your Workflow responds to different inputs and results.
+However, you may want to test your Workflows and mock out the Activity so you can see how your Workflow responds to different inputs and results.

 Add the following code to create a test that uses a mocked `say_hello` Activity:

 <!--SNIPSTART hello-world-project-template-python-tests {"selectedLines": ["29-48"]}-->
 <!--SNIPEND-->

-This creates a function called `say_hello_mocked` which is used as the mock activity function.
-The test then checks thatthe outcome of the mocked function is `"Hello, World from mocked activity!"` for the passed input parameter `World`.
+This creates a function called `say_hello_mocked` which the Workflow test will use as the mock Activity function.
+The test then checks that the outcome of the mocked function is `"Hello, World from mocked activity!"` for the passed input parameter `World`.

 Run the following command from the project root to start the tests: